End Unfair Healthcare Pricing

 Sample message:

 Hello, my name is [YOUR NAME], and I am a resident of [YOUR MUNICIPALITY], NY.
 I urge [REPRESENTATIVE NAME] to fight for site-neutral healthcare pricing as part of any congressional agreement on healthcare.
-It is not fair for the cost of people’s medical care to be based on whether a hospital happens to own the building where that care is delivered.
-Site-neutral pricing provisions would help make healthcare more affordable for patients and save taxpayers money.
+It is not fair for people on Medicare to pay more when a hospital happens to own the building where that care is delivered.
+Site-neutral pricing provisions would help make healthcare more affordable for people with Medicare and save taxpayers money.
 I urge [REPRESENTATIVE NAME] to push for it.
 Thank you.

 Thank you for your help!